 How much to save for retirement?

-- You might need 70 – 90% of your pre-retirement income each year during retirement.
+- You might need 70 to 80 percent of your pre-retirement income each year to maintain your standard of living in retirement.

 - Your retirement age, lifestyle choices and retirement expenses all affect how much money you need to save.